 Since the solubility of CHT is highly desired towards enabling its processing and applications, several approaches have been proposed.
-For instance, the rupture of intraand interchain hydrogen bonds triggered by gelation has been proposed as a strategy for enabling the dissolution of CHT, for example, in alkali-urea aqueous solution at low temperature [99].
+For instance, the rupture of intraand interchain hydrogen bonds triggered by gelation has been proposed as a strategy for enabling the dissolution of CHT, for example in alkali-urea aqueous solution at low temperature [98].
 In this system, the gelation effect is driven by the interaction between amine and hydroxyl groups of the polymer with hydroxide ions in solution, which become very competitive in the formation of hydrogen bonds.
-The newly established equilibrium between intra/intermolecular hydrogen bonds and hydroxide ions is driven in favor of hydroxide ions in a basic environment, leading to the solubilization of CHT.
+The new established equilibrium between intra/intermolecular hydrogen bonds and hydroxide ions is driven in favor of hydroxide ions in a basic environment, leading to the solubilization of CHT.
 Urea acts as both hydrogen-bonding acceptor and hydrogen-bonding donor, contributing to the establishment of a new equilibrium where intra/intermolecular interactions among CHT chains are unfavored.
-Besides aqueous alkali-urea solutions, other alkali aqueous solvents were proposed for the solubilization of CHT, namely LiOH, NaOH, KOH [100].
+Besides aqueous alkali-urea solutions, other alkali aqueous solvents were proposed for the solubilization of CHT, namely LiOH, NaOH, KOH [99].

-The dissolution of CHT in organic solvents (i.e., DMF, pyridine, DMSO, dichloromethane, chloroform, or acetone) may be achieved through its derivatization into suitable derivatives [101]; fatty acid side groups were introduced onto the CHT backbone for shifting its wettability from hydrophilic to hydrophobic and even superhydrophobic, towards the development of sustainable coatings [102,103].
+The dissolution of CHT in organic solvents (i.e., DMF, pyridine, DMSO, dichloromethane, chloroform, or acetone) may be achieved through its derivatization into suitable derivatives [100]; fatty acid side groups have been introduced onto the CHT backbone for shifting its wettability from hydrophilic to hydrophobic and even superhydrophobic, towards the development of sustainable coatings [101,102].

-Besides solubility, the rheological, surface tension [45,104], adhesiveness [105,106], and self-assembling properties [107,108] can be tuned by CHT derivatization.
-Hence, the modulation of CHT properties could be achieved by the introduction of new functional groups, thus enabling its use for addressing several applications, including antibacterial [109] and anticancer agents [110], catalysts [111], adsorbents of organic [112] and inorganic pollutants [113], sensors [114], the stationary phase for chromatography [115], surfactants [44,116], and a wide array of biomedical applications [64,117].
+Besides solubility, the rheological surface tension [44,103], adhesiveness [104,105], and self-assembling properties [106,107] can be tuned by CHT derivatization.
+Hence, the modulation of CHT properties could be achieved by the introduction of new functional groups, thus enabling its use for addressing several applications, including antibacterial [108] and anticancer agents [109], catalysts [110], adsorbents of organic [111] and inorganic pollutants [112], sensors [113], stationary phase for chromatography [114], surfactants [43,115], and a wide array of biomedical applications [63,116].

-All the chemical functionalizations highlighted in Section 2 open up a broad perspective for the development of CHT-based materials and coatings.
-In a recent paper, Tagliaro et al. [103] fabricated superhydrophobic fluorine-free CHT coatings by the chemical modification of CHT with fatty acid side groups followed by its deposition through a solvent-free method.
+All of the chemical functionalizations highlighted in Section 2 open up a broad perspective for the development of CHT-based materials and coatings.
+In a recent paper,

+Tagliaro et al. [102] fabricated superhydrophobic fluorine-free CHT coatings by the chemical modification of CHT with fatty acid side groups followed by its deposition through a solvent-free method.
 An optimal balance was also identified to combine hydrophobicity and transparency (Figure 4a,b), showing good durability in abrasion resistance tests, in water and acidic environments and over adhesion tape tests, although further improvement is required to increase the material adhesiveness to the substrate.
-This study aims at safeand sustainable-by-design coatings with enhanced functionalities by replacing fluorinated substances, which raise concerns for their potential hazard on human health [118].
+This study aims at safe- and sustainable-by-design coatings with enhanced functionalities by replacing fluorinated substances, which raise concerns for their potential hazard on human health [117].

 Figure 4.
-CHT-based coatings. (a) CHT functionalization and solvent-free hydrophobic coating deposition method; (b) contact angle and transparency of modified CHT coatings. (a,b) Reprinted from [103] Copyright (2023), with permission from Elsevier. (c) Study of a CHT-based coating applied on strawberries: (i,iii) coated strawberry before and after 7 days, (ii,iv) uncoated strawberry before and after 7 days. (d) Schematic illustration of the protection process against microorganisms in strawberries. (c,d) Reprinted and adapted with permission from [119] Copyright 2020.
+CHT-based coatings. (a) CHT functionalization and solvent-free hydrophobic coating deposition method; (b) contact angle and transparency of modified CHT coatings. (a,b) Reprinted from [102] Copyright (2023), with permission from Elsevier. (c) study of a CHT-based coating applied on strawberries: (i, iii) coated strawberry before and after 7 days, (ii, iv) uncoated strawberry before and after 7 days. (d) Schematic illustration of the protection process against microorganisms in strawberries. (c, d) Reprinted and adapted from [118] Copyright (2020), with permission from Elsevier.